nicolas-van/github-actions-multiarch-docker-image-build/README.md

 * An x86-64 Windows using Docker for Windows.
 * An AWS t4g instance using an ARM64 processor.

-No tests were performed on Raspberry Pis because I'm lazy.
+No tests were performed on Raspberry Pis until now because I'm lazy.

 You can test these images yourself by using this command: